Protect your site with brute force protection

 Failed login attempts, which contain the user’s IP address, attempted username or email address, and user agent information.

-Troubleshooting issues with the Brute Force Attack Protection feature
+Troubleshoot Jetpack Brute Force Attack Protection

-Brute Force Attack Protection is unable to effectively protect your site because your server is misconfigured.
+You may see the message “Brute Force Attack Protection is unable to effectively protect your site because your server is misconfigured.”

 Whenever someone tries to log in to your site, Brute Force Attack Protection feature looks at that person’s IP address and compares it with our global database of malicious IP addresses.